cerner/fhir.cerner.com/content/millennium/r4/others/binary.md

 _Implementation Note_

-The Binary.read scope and either the DocumentReference.read or DiagnosticReport.read scope is required.
+The `Binary.read` scope and either the `DiagnosticReport.read` or the `DocumentReference.read` scope is required.

 ### Headers